AdobeDocs/pass.en/help/accountiq/export-acc-information.md

 1. Log in with your authorized credentials.
 1. Navigate to the **Shared Accounts** tab under **Reports** section.
 1. Select the required segment and time interval from segment and time interval panel.
-View [segments and time interval](segments-timeinterval.md) for more information on selecting a segment and time interval.
+Learn [how to select segments and time interval](segments-timeinterval.md).

    If required, refer to the instructions for [creating a new segment](work-with-segments.md#create-new-segment) or [editing a segment](work-with-segments.md#edit-segment).